aeevered/diabetes-data-visualizations/README.md

 # Exploration of Tidepool Diabetes Data

 ## Project Objective
-The purpose of this project is to explore the use of the plotly Dash visualization framework for building data visualization web applications as a way to share and explore Tidepool Donor Data.
+The purpose of this project is to build data visualization web applications as a way to share and explore Tidepool Diabetes Data using Plotly Dash.

 ## Project Description
 The repository includes example